The Leader Building - 1912

 24 Public Square, Cleveland

 This building was constructed as the Hotel Cleveland and was the first major building in the Union Terminal group.
 The hotel originally contained 1,000 guest rooms but over the years the amount was reduced to 440 to accommodate modern tastes.
 From 1958 to 1977, the hotel was operated by Sheraton Hotels and in subsequent years changed ownership several times; since 1996, the building's official name is Renaissance Cleveland Hotel.
-The lobby of the hotel features a decorative fountain and is connected to Tower City Center.
+The lobby of the hotel features a decorative fountain and is connected to the Tower City Center complex.

 The Edge at Cleveland State University